-National Mortgage Insurance Corporation (National MI) offers mortgage insurance (MI) in the 50 states and the District of Columbia.
+National MI offers mortgage insurance in the 50 states and the District of Columbia.
+National MI does not offer MI in Guam, Puerto Rico or the U.S. Virgin Islands.

 In order to protect National MI and its insured policy holders, mortgage insurance may not be offered in markets experiencing or likely to experience severe declines in economic conditions and/or property values.
 These restrictions, if any, are described on the applicable product eligibility matrix.